Frequently Asked Questions

 Absolutely!
 I would be delighted to continue to support you on your wellness journey.
 Feel free to book into your first session if we’ve seen each other before - no consultation needed.

-Please note that my rates have increased.
+Please note that my rates have increased which is reflective of my professional development and registration.
 You’re welcome to reach out to me at monica@beginagaintoday.ca if you have any questions or concerns.

 -